cnord/doc-gsm-devices/eng/air/01-01-purpose.md

-# Technical description
+# Technical Description

-## Purpose and capabilities
+## Purpose and Capabilities

 The "Nord GSM Air" device is wireless control panel with built-in keypad for security systems.